 New this season will be our premium Rossignol Demo skis featuring the new Black Ops Sender skis (Adult Men’s) and Black Ops Rallybird (Adult Women’s).

 The Tubing Hill is back!
 Sunrise doesn’t offer on-site sledding, but we have a tubing hill at the base of Sunrise mountain with fun for all ages.
-The tubing hill will be open later this season (when snow levels allow).
+The tubing hill is now open Friday – Sunday (when snow levels allow).
 More information is available at the link below:

 Yes!
 The ski and snowboard rental shop at Sunrise base is open daily.
 The ski and snowboard rental shop at Cyclone base will be open Friday – Sunday and on holidays (soon as that mountain opens).
 Both rental shops will be limited to 5 patrons at a time to maintain social distancing and safety.
 You can find more information and book rentals at the link below: